 Valparaiso, IN 46383

 C.R.
 England is an LTL (less than truckload) carrier, meaning the company delivers mixed freight.
-This type of trucking is opposite a Truckload (LT) carrier that delivers trucks containing similar products, goods, and materials to multiple locations.
+This trucking type is opposite a Truckload (LT) carrier that delivers trucks containing similar products, goods, and materials to multiple locations.

-- Accident on November 28, 2019 - During rainy conditions and daylight hours, a CR England in closed box van was involved in a crash on Stemmons Freeway in Dallas County, Texas, along an unprotected median on a two-way road.
-There were no reports of injuries or fatalities.
+- C.R.
+England truck accident on November 28, 2019 - During rainy conditions and daylight hours, a CR England in a closed box van was involved in a crash on Stemmons Freeway in Dallas County, Texas, along an unprotected median on a two-way road.
+Local news reported there were no injuries or fatalities.

-- Accident on November 25, 2019 - During daylight hours with no adverse conditions, a CR England tractor-trailer (bobtail) was involved in a crash without injuries or fatalities on Malcolm X Boulevard in Dallas, Texas.
+- C.R.
+England accident on November 25, 2019 - During daylight hours with no adverse conditions, a CR England tractor-trailer (bobtail) was involved in a crash without injuries or fatalities on Malcolm X Boulevard in Dallas, Texas.

-- Crash on November 25, 2019 - During daylight hours with no adverse weather conditions, a CR England enclosed box tractor-trailer was involved in a crash on US 127 and Emerson Township, Michigan.
+- C.R.
+England truck crash on November 25, 2019 - During daylight hours with no adverse weather conditions, a CR England enclosed box tractor-trailer was involved in a crash on US 127 and Emerson Township, Michigan.
 The collision involved a motor vehicle and transport.
-No injuries or fatalities were reported.
+Local news reported there were no injuries or fatalities.

-- Collision on November 21, 2019 - On a dark night during rainy conditions traveling on a wet surface in Bourbon, Missouri, a semi-tractor-trailer owned and operated by CR England was involved in a collision with a fixed object.
+- C.R.
+England truck accident on November 21, 2019 - On a dark night during rainy conditions traveling on a wet surface in Bourbon, Missouri, a semi-tractor-trailer owned and operated by CR England was involved in a collision with a fixed object.
 There are no injuries or fatalities.

-- Crash on November 16, 2019 - A CR England enclosed box tractor/semitrailer was involved in a collision with two other vehicles on Julius Schepps Freeway in Dallas, Texas, during twilight hours with no adverse weather conditions.
-There were no reports of injuries or fatalities.
+- Collision on November 16, 2019 - A CR England enclosed box tractor/semitrailer was involved in a collision with two other vehicles on Julius Schepps Freeway in Dallas, Texas, during twilight hours with no adverse weather conditions.
+There were no reports of injuries or fatalities at the crash site.

-- Accident on November 6, 2019 - A single unit truck (2-axle, 6-tire enclosed box van) owned and operated by CR England was involved in a jackknife collision with a fixed object during daylight hours on and Icy Rd. in Montana.
-The Montana Highway Patrol reported no injuries or fatalities.
+- Accident on November 6, 2019 - A single unit truck (2-axle, 6-tire enclosed box van) owned and operated by CR England was involved in a jackknife collision with a fixed object during daylight hours on an icy rd. in Montana.
+The Montana Highway Patrol reported no injuries or fatalities

 Common Causes of Truck Accidents

-According to the National Highway Traffic Safety Administration (NHTSA), crashes with large commercial trucks in the US cause catastrophic injuries to passenger vehicles because of:
+According to the National Highway Traffic Safety Administration (NHTSA), collisions with large commercial trucks in the US cause catastrophic injuries to passenger vehicles because of:

-- Driving under the Influence - If the truckers involved in an accident, law enforcement will often perform a test at the accident scene to determine if the truck driver consumed alcohol or took illegal drugs.
+- Driving under the Influence - If the trucker is involved in an accident, law enforcement will often conduct a breathalyzer test at the accident scene to determine if the truck driver for other people in the semi-tractor-trailer consumed alcohol or took illegal drugs.

 - Failure to Adjust the Correct On-Ramp Speed - Commercial vehicles have a challenging time when entering the highway.
 Many accidents at the on-ramp could have been prevented had other drivers adjusted or speed accordingly and allowed the truck to merge.
-The law requires the motorist to move to the next lane to provide additional space for the truck to enter the freeway.
+The law requires all drivers to move to the next lane to provide additional space for the commercial vehicle to enter the freeway.

-- Drowsy Driving - Operating a commercial vehicle over long hours can cause drowsy driving, which could lead to catastrophic harm to innocent victims.
+- Drowsy Driving - Commercial vehicle drivers driving long hours can experience drowsiness, which could lead to catastrophic harm to innocent people.

-- Aggressive Behavior - Aggressive movement, including traveling at excessive speeds or reckless driving, could result in severe injuries of the wrongful death of innocent victims.
+- Aggressive Behavior - Aggressive movement, including traveling at excessive speeds or reckless driving, could result in severe injuries or the wrongful death of an innocent person.

 - Distracted Driving - There are many distractions inside a commercial vehicle, including quick access to a mobile device, changing the radio station, or looking at a GPS device.

-Sometimes, a commercial vehicle driver will cause an accident because of erratic movements, or they were fatigued, having worked too many hours on a tight schedule.
-In these cases, lawyers can obtain financial compensation for their clients because they proved the trucker, and the trucking company failed to maintain a safe environment for those sharing the roadway, which led to an accident.
+In a case like these, an attorney can obtain financial compensation for their clients because they proved the trucker and the trucking company failed to maintain a safe environment for those people sharing the roadway, which led to an accident.